calvinlchen/sustainable-recipe-chatbot/README.md

 If you missed anything, feel free to reference this repository, where a working version of the project is implemented.

 Good luck, and happy hacking! 🚀

+## Credit
+The code and write-up for this starter project was created by the 2025 HackDuke Tech Team.
+This project was inspired by [TreeHacks' Hackpacks](https://github.com/TreeHacks).
+Check them out for more sample projects and guides!